zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

 ```

 This deployment has the advantage that the SQLite database file is persisted
 even when the container is removed with `docker rm`.
-However, it still suffers
-from the limitations incurred by using a SQLite database backend (see the
-earlier warning).
-The recommended way to deploy a containerized ZenML server
-is to use a MySQL database backend instead, as described in the next section.

 ### Docker MySQL database